Oliver Baez Bendorf: Career

 Bendorf's poetry publications include the book The Spectral Wilderness, selected by Mark Doty for the 2013 Stan & Tom Wick Poetry Prize, and released by Kent State University Press in 2015, and Advantages of Being Evergreen, which was selected for the 2018 Open Book Poetry Competition from Cleveland State University Poetry Center and published in September 2019.
 American poet Gabrielle Calvocoressi called Advantages of Being Evergreen "an essential book for our time and for all time" and wrote that "Baez Bendorf is making a future grammar for the moment all of our vessels are free and held.
 I am living for the world these poems anticipate… This is a book of the earth’s abiding wonder.
 And the body’s unbreakable ability to bloom."

-His third book of poems, Consider the Rooster, will be published by Nightboat Books in 2024.
+His third book of poems, Consider the Rooster, published by Nightboat Books in 2024, was a finalist for the 2024 National Book Critics Circle Award in Poetry and was named one of the best poetry collections of 2024 by Lit Hub and Electric Literature.

 His work has appeared in publications including Academy of American Poets' Poem-a-Day, American Poetry Review, BOMB, Black Warrior Review, jubilat, Poetry Magazine, and Troubling the Line: Trans and Genderqueer Poetry and Poetics.
 He has published essays and comics poetry, in addition to poetry, and his poetry has been translated into Russian by Dmitry Kuzmin.

 He has taught poetry and creative writing at University of Wisconsin-Madison, 826DC, Madison Public Library, District of Columbia Public Schools, Mount Holyoke College, Wick Poetry Center, Kalamazoo College, Bread Loaf Environmental Writers' Conference, and elsewhere.

 Bendorf is a transgender man, and has used his work to discuss gender identity and transition, sometimes in humorous ways.
 He is of German, Southern Italian, and Puerto Rican (Afro-Taíno and Spanish) ancestry.

 In 2020, Bendorf was awarded the Betty Berzon Emerging Writer Award from Publishing Triangle, presented to an LGBTQ writer who has shown exceptional talent and promise.
 Bendorf was a 2021 National Endowment for the Arts Fellow.
 In 2021, he joined the poetry faculty of the low-residency MFA Program for Writers at Warren Wilson College.